Walter Congreve: The Somme: Delville Wood

-Congreve commanded the 6th Division from May 1915 and then XIII Corps from November 1915.
-As commander of XIII Corps, Congreve led the battles for Longueval and Delville Wood between 14 July and 3 September 1916.
+Congreve, promoted in February 1915 to major general, was general officer commanding (GOC) of the 6th Division from May onwards and then XIII Corps as a temporary lieutenant general from November 1915.
+As the GOC of XIII Corps, Congreve led the battles for Longueval and Delville Wood between 14 July and 3 September 1916.
 The rapid advance of his corps in the southern sector of the Somme offensive had brought about a situation where the allied front was set at a right angle – the left sector facing north and the right, facing east from Delville Wood.
 This meant that an advance on a wide front would result in the attacking forces diverging as they advanced.
-In order to "straighten the line," General Sir Douglas Haig, Commander-in-Chief (C-in-C) of the BEF, had decided to exploit the advances which had been made by Congreve in the south by taking and holding the town of Longueval and Delville Wood.
+In order to "straighten the line," General Sir Douglas Haig, commander-in-chief (C-in-C) of the BEF, had decided to exploit the advances which had been made by Congreve in the south by taking and holding the town of Longueval and Delville Wood.
 Being on fairly high ground and providing good spotting opportunities for artillery fire, an occupied Longueval would protect the right flank and allow the Allies to advance in the north and align their left with that of Congreve's XIII Corps on the right.
 XIII Corps succeeded in securing Delville Wood, but it was one of the bloodiest confrontations of the Somme, with both sides incurring large casualties.
-During the war, Congreve lost a hand in action.